mkordas/mkordas.github.io/_posts/2016-09-10-empty-array-constants.md

 Instead of creating such constants on demand in various location there is pretty-much industry standard how to obtain them.
 Very convenient set of empty arrays is located in `org.apache.commons.lang3.ArrayUtils`.

-Note that there is also old `org.apache.commons.lang.ArrayUtils`, but it's the old API!
+Note that there is also old `org.apache.commons.lang.ArrayUtils`, but it's the old API and using it usually is just a mistake or an oversight.

 The initial version of them exists since [2002](https://github.com/apache/commons-lang/commit/d31f3d) and then they were